Smart Fiberglass Solutions Contact Us Now

 Fiberglass Fabric Surface Treatment Methods

 There are several industrial methods for applying silane coupling agents to fiberglass materials.
+The selected method depends on the production stage, fabric type, resin system, and final performance requirements.

 Sizing Treatment During Fiber Production

-A water-based sizing solution containing:
+A typical sizing solution may include:

-• film-forming agents
+• Film-forming agents

-• lubricants
+• Lubricants

-• antistatic agents
+• Antistatic agents

-• silane coupling agents
+• Silane coupling agents

 Post-Treatment Dipping Process

-1. Prepare a 0.1–0.5% silane solution
+1. Prepare a dilute silane solution according to the application requirements.

-2. Immerse the fiberglass fabric
+2. Immerse the fiberglass fabric into the solution.

-This process forms a stable silane layer on the fiber surface.
+4. Cure the fabric to form a stable silane layer on the fiber surface.

 Resin-Integrated Treatment

-Another method is to add silane directly to resin systems during composite manufacturing.
+Another method is to add silane directly into the resin system during composite manufacturing.
+This can improve bonding between fillers, fiberglass reinforcement, and the polymer matrix.

 Performance Improvements After Silane Treatment